Asian Dreamer

 This album features re-arranged and re-recorded versions of their original songs with their second lineup (Yoshihiro Naruse on bass, Noriaki Kumagai on drums) of the band after their original, first lineup.
+This is the first album after their switch to Pony Canyon records, after previously being signed to Alfa and Polydor records.

+The titular track "Asian Dreamer" was included in a bonus record for "CASIOPEA PERFECT LIVE" seven years prior.